-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee

 The Medical School Performance Evaluation (MSPE), also known as the "Dean's Letter" is provided to students who are applying for residency.

 The MSPE is a narrative compilation of the medical student's academic performance.
 It is provided as one component of the student's application to residency programs and/or other post-graduate programs.
 MSPE letters are released to the Electronic Residency Application Service® (ERAS) on October 1 of the student's final year in medical school.